The right upgrade sequence is gold

 Step 5: Replace Swiftmailer with Symfony Mailer

 This step is optional but recommend for future upgrades of your project.
-If you did use the Swiftmailer inside your project you should migrate all appeareance of it with the Symfony Mailer component.
+If you use the Swiftmailer in your project you should migrate all instances of it to the Symfony Mailer component.
 For this have a look at the official Symfony Mailer documentation.